Stand up for Prevention. Prevention is the New Pink.

 - Breastfeeding’s associated protection against being obese and overweight — major risk factors in adult diseases — buys your baby girl or boy extra protection against developing certain cancers as an adult.
 (7)

-“Along with a healthy diet, a toxin-free environment and regular exercise, breastfeeding can reduce your risk of breast cancer.
-If you are planning on starting a family or are currently expecting, the (name of breast cancer) organization strongly recommends that you get the facts about how to get off to a good start with breastfeeding, and arm yourself with the resources to overcome any challenges and beat any booby traps™.
+Suggested Message: “Along with a healthy diet, a toxin-free environment and regular exercise, breastfeeding can reduce your risk of breast cancer.
+If you are planning on starting a family or are currently expecting, the (name of breast cancer) organization strongly recommends that you get the facts about how to get off to a good start with breastfeeding, and arm yourself with the resources to overcome any challenges and Beat the Booby traps®.
 The longer you breastfeed, the better for you and your baby, but any breastfeeding is better than none!
-In the absence of breastfeeding, pumped or donated human milk is the next best substitute. ”
+In the absence of breastfeeding, pumped or donated human milk is the next best substitute. “

-Make a donation to support the Mother of All Causes – $5, $10, $20 any amount enables our tiny nonprofit to continue to do the groundbreaking work we do.
+4. Make a straight up donation – $5, $10, $20 any amount enables our tiny nonprofit to continue to do the groundbreaking work we do.
 Click here to donate;

 1. World Cancer Research Fund and American Institute for Cancer Research.
 Food, Nutrition, Physical Activity, and the Prevention of Cancer: A Global Perspective Washington DC: AICR 2007 http://www.dietandcancerreport.com

 3. Stuebe, Alison M., Willet, Walter C., et. al. Archives of Internal Medicine.
 2009; 169(15):1364-1371. http://archinte.ama-assn.org/cgi/content/abstract/169/15/1364

 4. Collaborative Group on Hormonal Factors in Breast Cancer.
 Lancet.
 2002 Jul 20; 360: 187-95 http://www.ncbi.nlm.nih.gov/pubmed/12133652